Sarnia: Attractions

 The largest recreational park in Sarnia is Germain Park, which incorporates five baseball diamonds, four soccer fields, an outdoor pool, and the Community Gardens.
 As a memorial to Canadian aviators who died in World War II, one of the remaining Canadair Sabres in Canada is on display in the park.

-Centennial Park was opened on Dominion Day in 1967, as part of Canada's centenary celebrations.
+Centennial Park was opened on 1 July Dominion Day holiday in 1967 as part of Canada's centenary celebrations.
 The City of Sarnia decided in 2013 to close much of Centennial Park, after the discovery of toxic levels of lead and asbestos in the soil.
 After years of remediation, the park was reopened in 2017.

 Howard Watson Trail is a former railway line that passes through a combination of urban and rural areas.
 This linear park is managed by a volunteer committee and spans 16 km through wooded areas and alongside ponds.
 Benches are available along the path as well as washroom facilities.
 The path is open year-round: bicycling, running, and dog walking are popular activities in the summer.
-Snow shoeing and cross-country skiing can be enjoyed on snowy days.
-An access to Lake Huron is available at Blackwell Side Road.
+Snowshoeing and cross-country skiing can be enjoyed on snowy days.
+Access to Lake Huron is available at Blackwell Side Road.

 Sarnia connects to the Great Lakes Waterfront Trail, which stretches over 2100 km along the Canadian shores of Lake Ontario, Lake Erie, Lake St. Clair, Lake Huron and the Niagara, Detroit, and St. Lawrence rivers.
-The Great Lakes Waterfront Trail connects 114 communities and hundreds of parks and natural areas including wetlands, forests, and beaches.
+The Great Lakes Waterfront Trail connects 114 communities and hundreds of parks and natural areas, including wetlands, forests, and beaches.

-Sarnia has one museum within its city limits, known as "Stones 'N Bones", which houses more than 6,000 exhibits.
-The collection includes rocks, artifacts, fossils, and bones from all over the world.
+Sarnia has one museum within its city limits, known as "Stones 'N Bones", which houses over 6,000 exhibits.
+The collection includes rocks, artifacts, fossils, and bones from around the world.

 The former Discovery House Museum has been converted into a hospice.
 This historic house, built between 1869 and 1875, is recognized as a testament to Victorian Era construction.

-The city's sandy fresh water beaches are a popular tourist attraction, while the sheltered harbour houses marinas for recreational sailing.
+The city's sandy freshwater beaches are a popular tourist attraction, while the sheltered harbour houses marinas for recreational sailing.
 Since 1925, the 400 km Mackinac race from Sarnia/Port Huron to Mackinac Island at the north end of the lake has been the highlight of the sailing season, drawing more than 3,000 sailors each year.

 Sarnia's fresh-cut potato fries are another popular tourist attraction.
-Thousands of visitors annually visit the chip trucks parked under the Blue Water Bridge.
+Thousands of visitors visit the chip trucks parked under the Blue Water Bridge annually.
 In 2012, during construction along the waterfront, Sarnia officials created a special detour to enable visitors to reach the chip trucks.
 Realizing the popularity of Sarnia's chip trucks, the Ontario Medical Association includes them in a campaign to have fries and other junk food labelled for being dangerous in the same manner as cigarettes.